ipropper/easybatch-tutorials/README.md

 You will find here several tutorials of different levels that will introduce you to all APIs of the framework.

-The tutorials are organised in 3 levels:
+Tutorials are organised in 3 levels:

 * Basic
 * Intermediate